marikraa/metropolia-first-year-helper/README.md

 ![Homepage_lightmode](usage_images/lightmode_homepage.png)

-On the homepage, the user can type their question to the textfield, and they will receive an answer by an LLM as well as links to the topic cards that best match with the asked question.
+On the homepage, the user can type their question on the textfield, and they will receive an answer by an LLM as well as links to the topic cards that best match with the asked question.

 ![Homepage_answer](usage_images/ai_answer.png)